 Microsoft Office Computer Classes

-Instructor driven computer classes to increase skills in Microsoft Word and Excel.
-An Introduction to Computers class is also available.
+Instructor driven computer classes are designed to increase skills in Microsoft Word and Excel.
+An Introduction to Computers class is also available for beginners.

 Family and Individual Support Services

 Provides community access in a social, educational, recreational, and/or vocational setting to individuals with developmental disabilities.